TheLeopard65

 -a---- 1/29/2025 4:55 AM 398 772275FAD58525253490A9B0039791D3

-• The tester then uploaded mimikatz.exe binary to the target Machine to decrypt them.
+• I then uploaded mimikatz.exe binary to the target machine to decrypt them.

-• The tester had problems with path containing spaces, so the tester used relative path.
+• I had problems with path containing spaces, so I used a relative path.

-• First, The tester used the mimikatz.exe binary to get the masterkey with /rpc.
+• First, I used the mimikatz.exe binary to get the masterkey with /rpc.

 **MASTERKEYS**